 Kansas Osteopathic Foundation

-The Board meets in regular session twice a year in conjunction with the CME meetings of KAOM, and other times as needed.
-The plenary session of the Foundation is conducted at the fall CME meeting of KAOM, immediately following the KAOM House of Delegates.
+The Board meets in regular session twice a year in conjunction with the CME meetings, and other times as needed.
+The plenary session of the Foundation is conducted at the Spring Annual Meeting & CME of KAOM.

 KOF is funded totally by contributions from its members, other individuals, and institutions with an interest in enhancing understanding and servicing the Osteopathic profession.

-A current major project of KOF is construction of the Andrew Still Memorial Park, next to the KAOM office building in Topeka.
-The Park will provide information regarding the founder of Osteopathic Medicine who at the time of developing those principles of Osteopathy lived in Kansas, in what now is Baldwin City.
+The last major project of KOF was construction of the Andrew Still Memorial Park, next to the KAOM office building in Topeka.
+The Park provides information regarding the founder of Osteopathic Medicine who at the time of developing those principles of Osteopathy lived in Kansas, in what now is Baldwin City.

-For additional information regarding this project, purchasing a brick or any other matters related to KOF, please contact Harold Riehm at the address and phone numbers listed above or HDRiehm@aol.com.
+For additional information regarding this project, purchasing a brick or any other matters related to KOF, please contact Vicki at the KAOM/KOF Office.
+Please put KOF Brick in the subject line.

 The Kansas Osteopathic Foundation is governed by a nine member Board of Trustees.
 Current members are as follows.